Clifford spaces of empty intersections of quadrics: Introduction

 \section{Introduction}

-Complete intersections of quadrics is a very important class of varieties studied in algebraic geometry, see for instance the classical papers of Reid~\cite{Reid}, discussing a complete intersection of two quadrics (with a recent update in~\cite{CT}), and Tyurin~\cite{Tyurin}, concentrating on the case of a complete intersection of three quadrics.
+Complete intersections of quadrics form a very important class of varieties studied in algebraic geometry, see for instance the classical papers of Reid~\cite{Reid}, discussing a complete intersection of two quadrics (with a recent update in~\cite{CT}), and Tyurin~\cite{Tyurin} and O'Grady~\cite{OG86} for the case of three quadrics.
 The classical construction discussed in these papers relates the geometric properties of a complete intersection~$X_U \subset \P(V)$ of a $k$-dimensional linear space~$U \subset \Sym^2V^\vee$ of quadrics in a projective space~$\P(V)$ of dimension~$n - 1$ to the degree~$n$ discriminant divisor~$\Delta \subset \P(U)$ (parameterizing singular quadrics in~$U$) and the double covering~$\tilde\Delta \to \Delta$ if~$n$ is odd or~$\widetilde\P(U) \to \P(U)$ if~$n$ is even.

 A more general perspective was offered in~\cite{K08}, where a categorical version of this relation was discovered.
 In particular, in the case where~$k < n/2$ (so that~$X_U$ is a Fano variety of index~$n - 2k$ and dimension~$n - k - 1$) \cite[Theorem~5.5]{K08} provided a semiorthogonal decomposition